 - What is the actual audition process?

 It's very easy!
 Audition times are announced a few weeks prior.
-Usually this will happen on a weekend; Saturday and Sunday from 1pm-4pm.
+Usually this will happen on a weekend on a Saturday or Sunday afternoon.
 You are welcome to drop in at any time during those times on either day.
 Actors will need to choose one day to attend auditions.
 You do not need a an appointment, however be prepared to wait a bit as there might be other actors before you.
 After the audition form has been filled out, you are welcome to look over scenes the director has selected from which you will be auditioning.
 You can take as long as you'd like to look over the material so you feel comfortable.
-When you are ready, the audition monitor will call you back to meet with the director where you will read in a small group.
+When you are ready, the audition monitor will call you back to meet with the director and another theatre professional where you will read in a small group.
 Each group will be given the same amount of time to audition, which is approximately 15 minutes and each actor will be considered fairly.
 There is no pre-casting.
 Please note for a musical audition, actors will sing a portion of the song they have chosen to audition with.
 There will not be call back auditions.

 - What happens if I mess up at the audition?

 Nerves are a tricky thing, aren't they?
 If you mess up, flub a word, get lost in the script - it is no big deal!
 The director may stop you and ask you to begin again.
 And you may ask to begin again, also!
 We want you to feel completely comfortable and satisfied with our audition.

 - What can I do to give a good audition?

 There are a couple of things you can do to give a good audition.
 The most important thing is to speak clearly and to project.
 We are unable to cast actors whom we do not understand or are unable to hear.
 And have fun!
 Have fun pretending to be someone else and really go for it!

 And having a great, positive attitude always helps!